-I have allergies to perfume and other fragrances.
-How can I navigate this scented world? – Connie from Federicton, New Brunswick
+“I have allergies to perfume and other fragrances.
+How can I navigate this scented world and escape the fragrance?” – Connie from Federicton, New Brunswick

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.